Weeds and Structures

 Leader Examples

 I typically keep my leader relatively short, around 5-7 feet.
-5 feet of level monofilament (30-40#) is a very simple leader.
+5 feet of level monofilament (30-40#) is a simple leader.
 Typically, I will run about 2.5 feet of 40# nylon or fluorocarbon to 2.5 feet of 25# nylon or fluorocarbon to 2 feet of bite tippet.
 I use 20-30# of knottable wire as my bite tippet (Rio, Surflon 7×7).

 Wire Bite Tippet